Concern raised over SKorean treatment of Bloomberg reporter

 - RNC links 'noted Irishman' Beto O'Rourke's heritage to 1998 DWI arrest

+After refusing to comment on the issue for days, Moon’s office released a statement Tuesday evening saying that the government fully guarantees freedom of the press and “cannot accept any circumstances where a reporter’s personal safety is threatened.”

+The ruling party statements by Lee came in response to a parliamentary speech last week by conservative lawmaker Na Kyung-won, who borrowed the Bloomberg headline to criticize Moon’s diplomacy with North Korea following the collapse of last month’s summit between Kim and U.S. President Donald Trump.

-The Asian American Journalists Association said it expresses “deep concerns” about the treatment of the Bloomberg journalist, saying that her safety was under threat “simply for doing her job.”
+The Asian American Journalists Association expressed “deep concerns” about the treatment of the Bloomberg journalist, saying that her safety was under threat “simply for doing her job.”

 “That she is being targeted by members of the South Korean government is also troubling,” the AAJA said.
 “Threatening or intimidating journalists is unacceptable.
 Such activities have a chilling effect and undermine the freedom of the press for all journalists working in Korea.”